 With a PiC CPU, the following conditions must be met in order to turn an output on using the CAM_OUT function.
-The CAM_OUT function can also be used with the MMC CPU.
+The CAM_OUT function can also be used with the MMC CPU and the MMC for PC Analog CPU.
 Even though the outputs can be shared, they cannot be used in more than one place.

-16 or 32 point output module must be in the PiC location identified in • SLOT.
+• 16 or 32 point output module must be in the PiC location identified in SLOT.

 NOTE: If you have a PiC CPU with firmware prior to version 10.2, the outputs on these modules can be used for cam outputs only.
+Choose "Empty"

-Choose "Empty" as the output module used with the CAM_OUT function in the hardware declarations table.
-This ensures that the outputs will not be turned off at the end of each scan
+as the output module used with the CAM_OUT function in the hardware declarations table.
+This ensures that the outputs will not be turned off at the end of each scan.